Raudius/files_scripts/docs/Functions.md

 Returns a list of the selected files: these are the files the user selects before running the action.
 ## Util
+### json

+`json(Table table): String`

+Returns the json encoding of the given table.
+If the encoding fails, `nil` is returned.
 ### sort_by

 `sort_by(Table items, String key, [Bool ascending]=true): Table`

-Sorts a Lua table by key.
-This is only meant for "arrays" (tables with sequential integer keys) and not for "maps" because Lua does not guarantee sorting for associative Tables.
+Sorts a Lua table by an attribute.
+This is only meant for "arrays" (tables with sequential integer keys) and not for "maps" because Lua cannot guarantee sorting for associative Tables.

 Example:
 ```